simptel/docs.simptel.com/docs/idaas/concepts/visitors.md

 # Introduction to Visitors

-The concept of "Visitors" is central to our commitment towards user consent, privacy, and robust adherence to data protection regulations.
-It is designed to boost the user experience by ensuring compliance, security, and the protection of users.
+Anonymous users who interact with the services are considered Visitors.
+The concept of "Visitors" is central to our commitment to prioritize user consent, privacy, and robust adherence to data protection regulations.
+We track visitor interactions and store them in visitor initiated sessions.
+During these sessions Visitors are able to provide consents for utilizing the configured platform.

-- **Visitor Tracking**
+- **Visitor Interaction Tracking through sessions**
-- **Visitor Consents**
+- **Visitor Consent Management**
 - **Visitor Anonymity**

 ## Visitor Consents